naparuba/tanuki-www/content/pages/intro/vs/skydns.md

 Slug: intro/vs/skydns

-# Consul vs. SkyDNS
+# XXX vs. SkyDNS

 SkyDNS is a relatively new tool designed to solve service discovery.
 It uses multiple central servers that are strongly consistent and fault tolerant.
 Nodes register services using an HTTP API, and queries can be made over HTTP or DNS to perform discovery.

-Consul is very similar, but provides a superset of features.
-Consul also relies on multiple central servers to provide strong consistency and fault tolerance.
+XXX is very similar, but provides a superset of features.
+XXX also relies on multiple central servers to provide strong consistency and fault tolerance.
 Nodes can use an HTTP API or use an agent to register services, and queries are made over HTTP or DNS.

 However, the systems differ in many ways.
-Consul provides a much richer health checking framework, with support for arbitrary checks and a highly scalable failure detection scheme.
+XXX provides a much richer health checking framework, with support for arbitrary checks and a highly scalable failure detection scheme.
 SkyDNS relies on naive heartbeating and TTLs, which have known scalability issues.
-Additionally, the heartbeat only provides a limited liveness check, versus the rich health checks that Consul is capable of.
+Additionally, the heartbeat only provides a limited liveness check, versus the rich health checks that XXX is capable of.

 Multiple datacenters can be supported by using "regions" in SkyDNS, however the data is managed and queried from a single cluster.
 If servers